 It could track every resource being distributed and reduce the amount of loss and diversion so that everything goes to where it needs to go and everyone is accountable.
 Although there is still a lot of work to be done with blockchain, emergency teams could definitely benefit from its use and it may be worthwhile to look into.

-Sensors and drones make us to receive very accurate information about the level of damage to land and buildings.
-Drones makes it easier to find people that need to be helped.
+Sensors and drones make us receive very accurate information about the level of damage to land and buildings.
+Drones make it easier to find people that need to be helped.
 Instead of rescuers going out in boats or helicopters spending a lot of time searching, drones can scan more areas faster so the teams know exactly where they need to go.

 The benefits that AI and other technologies provide to those affected by disasters is amazing.
 Government agencies, volunteers, and any non-government organizations have these tools at their disposal.
 Not everyone is leveraging this technology yet, but they should be.
 Using robots, drones, sensors, algorithms, IoT, and blockchain can help responders in many different ways.
 Soon we will see droves of drones with more sophisticated technology that scan the areas even better than they do now.
 They will also be able to deliver necessities to people better.

 There is no end to what Artifical Intelligence and other technologies can do.
 Every day it gets better and better.
 You can help improve these tools as well or even integrate it into your current system.
 Contact SDI to talk about the details.